 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
 These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
-On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year.
-The District, however, continued to operate but our staff shifted to working remotely for the majority of their time, with the ability to come to the office on a limited basis when needed.
+On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the

+2019-20 school year.
+The District, however, continued to operate programs, utilizing remote technology and limited in person service delivery when such services were deemed essential and were delivered in compliance with state response mandates.

 Many of the precautionary measures put in place during the 2019-20 school year remain in effect, and are affecting the District for the 2020-21 school year in new ways.
-We continue to have staff primarily working remotely with the exception of staff who are providing direct services to students or services that must be provided at onsite work locations.